Changes as of April 11, 2014:

 Recycled Content: Use materials and components with recycled content where value equals at least 20% of the total material cost; excluding mechanical, plumbing and electrical.

-Construction Waste Management: Divert at least 50% (by weight) of construction waste from the landfill.
+Construction Waste Management: Divert at least 50% (by weight) of construction waste from the landfill OR use advanced framing construction techniques.

-Renewable Products: Use renewable building material products that have a growing lifecycle of 10 years or less and where value equals at least 1% of the total material cost; excluding mechanical, plumbing and electrical.
+Renewable Products: Use renewable building material products that have a growing lifecycle of 10 years or less OR use lumber products that are sustainability harvested and are certified by the Forest Stewardship Council (FSC).
+In either case, total value must equal at least 1% of the total material cost excluding mechanical, plumbing and electrical.

 Local Products: Use local building material products that are extracted, harvested, manufactured, and purchased within a 500-mile radius of the project site and where value accounts for at least 30% of the total material cost; excluding mechanical, plumbing and electrical.